 Growing herbs is a simple way to add edible plants to your garden.
 Most herbs are very versatile, and grow well in the ground or in containers.
 They also mix nicely with either perennial or annual flowers in your garden.
-A few square feet allotted to growing herbs outside the kitchen window or along the patio can also serve the needs of those wanting a few fresh herbs.
-Their foliage color and texture blends in well with just about any planting.
-Herbs are extremely useful and attractive when used in containers.
+A few square feet given to growing herbs outside the back door or along the patio can also serve the needs of those needing a few fresh herbs for dinner.
+Their leaf color and texture blends in well with just about any plant.
 A single herb can be grown in a container or several herbs can be planted together to give the balcony or patio gardener an amazing culinary herb garden.

-Not only do herbs give you added flavour at meal time, but some aromatic herbs such as Lemon Thyme, Lavender, Lemon Grass and Peppermint can help ward off those pesky mosquitos!
+Not only do herbs give you added flavor at meal times, but some aromatic herbs such as Lemon Thyme, Lavender, Lemon Grass and Peppermint can help ward off those pesky mosquitos!

 Careful attention to timely watering is also a key to producing good herbs.
 Annual type herbs tend to do better when watering is done to keep soils moist.
 This will allow the herbs to produce abundant leaf growth.
 The use of mulches is a good gardening practice that helps to conserve moisture in the soil and to also reduce weed growth.